spgirard/django-resources/README.md

 # django-resources

-An external resources app for a django website.
+An resources app for use on a django website.

+##  Function:

+App tracks external links, resources, documents, images, etc., for organizing and sharing on a website.